sparkle-project/sparkle-project.github.io/documentation/programmatic-setup/index.md

 }
 ```

+For adding additional updater settings, you may also want to check out [Adding a Preferences UI in Cocoa](/documentation/preferences-ui#add-a-settings-ui-in-cocoa).

 ## Create an Updater in SwiftUI

 This is an example of creating an updater in Sparkle 2 with SwiftUI.
 It creates a new menu item allowing users to check for new updates and ensures its disabled state is updated.